Classroom presentations

 From source to tap and tap back to source – your students will learn about Guelph’s fascinating water and wastewater systems, and how they connect to our natural world.

-Please note, the City offers separate water and wastewater presentations at the grade 8 level.
+Please note, the City offers separate water and wastewater presentations at both the grade 2 and grade 8 level.

 Solid waste